RingoTC/arxiv_clipper/README.md

 - Organize papers with tags
 - List and search your paper collection
 - Export BibTeX citations
-- Web interface for BibTeX export with search and selection
+- Web interface for managing papers and BibTeX export

 ## Installation